-For this reason, beginning with this fall’s grant making cycle, we have adopted new criteria focused on increasing equity and reducing disparities.
+For this reason, beginning with the 2019 grantmaking cycle, we adopted new criteria focused on increasing equity and reducing disparities.
 Equity is the condition that would be achieved if one’s identity no longer predicted how one fared in life.
 Disparities are differences in life experiences, life outcomes and the distribution of society’s benefits and burdens determined by a person’s race, gender identity, and other characteristics historically linked to discrimination and/or exclusion.
-Through this year’s process, we seek to address these disparities and inequities in communities throughout Washington State as well as evolve our model of collective grant making.
+We continue to seek to address these disparities and inequities in communities throughout Washington State as well as evolve our model of collective grantmaking.

 POOLED FUND GRANTS

 Through our pooled fund, our members invest in the five areas which we believe are the foundational elements of a thriving and inclusive community – Arts & Culture, Education, the Environment, Health and Human Services.
 Each year, one Pooled Fund Grant Award is made in each of these five categories.

 Pooled Fund Grant Awards are made on an annual basis.
 The application process begins with an online Letter of Inquiry, which opens in September of each year.
 Funding decisions are made and announced each June.
 Organizations selected for a WA Women’s Pooled Fund Grant Award will be asked to sign a Memorandum of Understanding (MOU) that outlines the terms of the grant post-award reporting requirements and our impact assessment process.